drone/tutorials/content/rust/github/publish-github-release-multi-arch.md

 # Creating a GitHub Release

-To create a GitHub release, you first need to [commit our project to GitHub](https://help.github.com/en/articles/creating-a-repository-on-github) and create a git tag for the current version:
+To create a GitHub release, you first need to [commit your project to GitHub](https://help.github.com/en/articles/creating-a-repository-on-github) and create a git tag for the current version:

 ```console
 $ git tag v1.0.0